astropy/astropy/docs/stability.rst

                 <span class="mature"></span>
             </td>
             <td>
-                Constants were changed to <tt class="docutils literal"><span class="pre">Quantity</span></tt> objects in v0.2.
-Since then, the package has been stable, with occasional additions of new constants.
+                The package has been stable except for the occasional additions of new constants.
+Since v3.0, it includes the ability to use sets of constants from previous versions.
             </td>
         </tr>
         <tr>